UniStuttgart-INS/INSTINCT/README.md

 This software provides real-time and post processing functionality for navigational tasks.
 It can read from sensors and fuse together the data.
 It can fuse GNSS data with IMU data and do advanced functions like RTK, RAIM, ...

+The software consists of 2 parts
+* Main console program "```navsos```": Reads in instructions from boost program options config files
+* GUI program "```navsos-gui```": Data flow programming Qt5 GUI which exports the config file for the main program.
+It has main 2 advantages:
+    * Completely automatically generated.
+The GUI Code needs no maintenance, it is generated from the Node Interfaces which are provided by the main program.
+    * Completely optional because the boost program option config files can be provided manually.

 ## Getting Started

 ### Dependencies